MilesFarber/Pokemon-Mystery-Dungeon-Nexus/Markdown.md

 {% for row in site.data.test %}{% if forloop.first %}{% for pair in row %}|{{ pair[0] }}{% endfor %}{% endif %}|
 {% for pair in row %}|{{ pair[1] }}{% endfor %}{% endfor %}|

-You can use footnotes with a caret and a number, between square brackets[^1].
+You can make footnotes with a caret and a number, between square brackets[^1].
 You can also use whatever name you want instead of a number.[^Name]

 [^1]: Add a colon (NOT semicolon) to invoke the footnote, make sure it's at the bottom of the page and at the beginning of the line.